4 Camp Stoves Under $50 That Actually Cook: Budget Car Camping Picks for 2026

 The bottom line

 You can feed yourself well at a campsite for $22.
 The Coleman Bottle Top is the best $22 I have spent on camping gear.
-For warm-weather trips with push-button convenience, the Gas One butane stove at $25 is the crowd favorite for a reason.
+For warm-weather trips with push-button convenience, the Coleman Classic Butane at $29.99 is the easy pick.
 If you camp in the cold, spring for the $35 Gas One dual fuel and stop worrying about whether your stove will light.

 Any one of these plus a pot and a spatula gets you 90 percent of the way to a proper camp kitchen.
 The other 10 percent is just practice.